March 28-29, 2019

 • Realize the diversity or homogeny of the community.

 • To drive a conversation about how participants can be more inclusive.Personal Assumptions

 In the Iceberg activity, participants are asked to describe what they know about the facilitator for sure, based only on his/her appearance.
-They are challenged when assumptions are made that cannot be known for sure by appearance.
-Once a superficial list is made, they are asked to create a list of questions of important things they’d like to know about the facilitator (e.g. What kind of music do you like?
-What are your faith beliefs?).
-This exercise allows them to see culture as something more than tradition, heritage, or race.
+This exercise allows participants to see culture as something more than tradition, heritage, or race.

 • To begin the process of learning who they are and how they personally identify.